limallucas96/KPermission/README.md

 ### 1.3 Asking for permissions

-Create an RequestCode and an array of string with the permissions you want to ask.
+Create an RequestCode and a String Array with the permissions you want to ask.

-The code will be returned from on both PermissionListener success and error callback, so you can handle it in your class.
+The code will be returned by the interface methods, so you can deal with success or erros.

 ```kotlin
 camera.setOnClickListener {